vuestorefront/vue-storefront/packages/core/docs/commercetools/use-user-billing.md

 - `load` - function for fetching user addresses.
 When invoked, it requests data from the API and populates `billing` property.

 - `addAddress` - function for posting new billing address.
+This method accepts a single `params` object.
+The `params` has the following options:

+    - `address: BillingAddressAddParams`

+    - `customQueryFn?: CustomQueryFn`

 ```typescript
 interface BillingAddressAddParams {